madnanabid/madnanabid.github.io/_pages/cv.md

 Research Highlights
 ======

-* Developing seamless climate information of climate extrems on multi-annual timescales.
+* Developing methods for seamless climate information for climate extrems on multi-annual timescales.
 * Hightlighted role of the Indian Ocean in the ENSO teleconenctions with the North Atlantic and South Asian region.
 * Established ENSO teleconnections with Arabian Peninsula precipitation under modeling framework.